-An estimated thirty percent of people aged 23 to 65 live with roommates.
-It’s a great way to save money and stay social if you would rather not live alone.
+An estimated 30% percent of people between the ages of 23 and 65 live with roommates.
+No big surprise there—it's a great way to save money and stay social if you'd rather not live alone.
 But when it goes bad, it can be really bad.
-If you are hoping to kick out a bad roommate, then you're probably wondering:
+If you're hoping to kick out a terrible roommate, you should start by figuring out their legal status based on the lease agreement.

 You’re both on the lease

 In general, you cannot evict your roommate if you are both on the lease.
-You are considered co-tenants and have the same rights to live in the unit under that lease.
-This means you have a shared responsibility to uphold the terms of the lease, including paying rent on time and not damaging the property.
-In this case your best bet is to speak with your landlord, because assuming that an eviction is appropriate they will be the ones who need to initiate the proceedings.
+You are considered co-tenants and have the same rights and responsibilities.
+In this case, your best bet is to speak with your landlord.
+Assuming that eviction is the appropriate course of action, they will be the ones who need to initiate the proceedings.

 You’re the only one on the lease

 There are several reasons why you may be on the lease when your roommate is not.
 In any of these situations, you are considered the master tenant and your roommate is your subtenant.
-A master tenant is a tenant who has signed a lease exclusively with a landlord and allows other people to live with them in the rental unit.
-A subtenant is someone who lives in a rental but has no legal relationship with the landlord - they pay rent to the roommate who is named on the lease.
+A master tenant is a tenant who has signed a lease exclusively with the landlord and allows other people to live with them in the rental unit.
+A subtenant is someone who lives in a rental but has no legal relationship with the landlord—they pay rent to the master tenant who is named on the lease.

 If your roommate is subletting from you, you may have a written sublease agreement outlining their duties and responsibilities as a roommate.
 If your roommate moved in after you signed the lease, you may have a written roommate agreement or a simple, verbal agreement holding them responsible for paying their half of the rent.
-In either of these cases, you can evict your roommate as long as you have just cause.
+In either of these cases, you can evict your roommate as long as you have just cause (more on that below).

 In rare cases, a master tenant can evict a subtenant without just cause.
 For example, if you’re a master tenant looking to evict a subtenant in San Francisco and you included a statement in your sublease agreement that "the just cause ordinance does not apply," you can evict without any reason.